gunrock/gunrock/README.md

 algorithm is described in his PPoPP '12 paper *Scalable GPU Graph Traversal* ([DOI](http://dx.doi.org/10.1145/2370036.2145832)).
 Thanks to Erich Elsen and Vishal Vaidyanathan from
-[Royal Caliber](http://www.royal-caliber.com/) for their discussion on library development and the dataset auto-generating code.
+[Royal Caliber](http://www.royal-caliber.com/) and the [Onu](http://www.onu.io/) Team for their discussion on library development and the dataset auto-generating code.
+Thanks to Adam Maclaughlin for his technical discussion.
+Thanks to Oded Green on his technical discussion and an optimization in CC primitive.

 This work was funded by the DARPA XDATA program under AFRL Contract FA8750-13-C-0002, by NSF awards CCF-1017399 and OCI-1032859, and by